My husband and I raised two pit bull puppies, and it taught me a lot about what it takes to raise these wonderful dogs.

 - If she seems immensely stressed out over your handling of them, return them to her.
 Do not force her to growl or do something that may get her reprimanded for behavior, when her behavior is only instinctively to protect her litter.

-- Absolutely, positively keep any and all children or other animals away from the mom and her pups.
+- You must absolutely keep any and all children or other animals away from the mom and her pups.
 She may be and may display extremely docile behavior, however, that can quickly change if a child gets grabby, or even falls near the litter.

 If you feel like your nursing mother is overly stressed, consult with a vet on a natural remedy to relax her.
 The coming weeks are going to be highly taxing on her body.
 She will need all of the help she can get to reduce fat-burning anxiety.